-The fee is by container size, as follows:
+The fee is based on container size, as follows:

-\$ 0.00 - Half pint or less
+\$0.00 - Half pint or smaller

-\$ 0.35 - More than half pint up to less than 1 gallon
+\$0.45 - Larger than half pint up to smaller than 1 gallon

-\$ 0.75 - 1-2 gallons
+\$0.95 - 1-2 gallons

-\$ 1.60 - More than 2 gallons up to 5 gallons
+\$1.95 - Larger than 2 gallons up to 5 gallons

-How is the fee initially calculated?
+How is the fee calculated?

 The fee is set to cover the cost of a fully operating program.
-PaintCare estimated the annual program expenses and sales of architectural paint in Connecticut and determined a fee structure that will provide the revenue needed to fund the program.
-PaintCare is a nonprofit organization and operates programs on a state-by-state basis, so the fee may increase or decrease and is different from state to state.
+PaintCare estimated the annual program expenses and sales of architectural paint in New York and determined a fee structure that will provide the revenue needed to fund the program.
+PaintCare is a nonprofit organization and operates programs on a state-by-state basis, so the fee may increase or decrease in the future and is different from state to state.